andreamartinelliHub/Skeleton/README.md

 In this way the `src` layout is perfect.
 Now you can import your different packages with `import package1` (and similar) in all files and notebooks.

 ## 🔀 [OmegaConf](https://omegaconf.readthedocs.io/en/2.3_branch/)
 OmegaConf is a YAML based hierarchical configuration system, with support for merging configurations from multiple sources.

-It unlocks variable interpolations, usage of resoovers, merging configurations and so on.
+It unlocks variable interpolations, usage of resolvers, merging configurations and so on.
 In our case everything is set up via Hydra.

 ## 📢 [Hydra](https://hydra.cc/docs/intro/)